nfrederick023/mercari-watches/README.md

 ### The Steps to use Mercari Watches.

-1. Naviate to the Swagger.
+1. Navigate to the Swagger.
 2. Use `/createWatch` to add an email to `watches.json`.
 3. Use `/addKeywordToWatch` or `/setKeywordsOfWatch` to add search keywords to the email.
 4. Mercari Watches will now "watch" for new items, for that email, and all its search keywords.